illera88/Ponce/README.md

 - Test the solution.

 ![manual_symbolize_and_solve_crackme_hash2](https://cloud.githubusercontent.com/assets/5193128/18558235/32561cb2-7b27-11e6-846f-9fde03e88df5.gif)
-The crackme source code can be found here: https://github.com/illera88/Ponce/blob/master/examples/crackme_hash.cpp
+The crackme source code can be found [here](https://github.com/illera88/Ponce/blob/master/examples/crackme_hash.cpp)

 ### Negate and inject a condition
 In the next gif we can see the use of automatic tainting and how we can negate a condition and inject it in memory while debugging: